alistairking/ecobee-ts/README.md

 ## Known Issues

 - There doesn't seem to be any way to obtain tokens for an application that has already been registered.
-It's annoying, but removing the application and re-running ecobeets-setup seems to be the only option if your refresh token expires (or you lose your `~/.ecobeets` config file).
+It's annoying, but re-running `ecobeets-setup` seems to be the only option if your refresh token expires (or you lose your `~/.ecobeets` config file).
+Note that you can re-add the same application without removing the previous instance (it will be overwritten).